 I have made a printable travel packing list available for both the carry on bag and the suitcase.

-The local laundry price is around 30 Baht per kilo but if you are in the tourist areas then you can expect to pay much more.
+The local laundry price is now around 70 baht per kilo but if you are in the tourist areas then you can expect to pay much more.

 If you work from the feet up then this travel packing list includes the following:

-I always carry Immodium in my washbag but have never had to use it on my visits to Thailand, but I had to use it twice in India and I will let you draw your own conclusions from that.
+I always carry Imodium in my wash-bag but have never had to use it on my visits to Thailand, but I had to use it twice in India and I will let you draw your own conclusions from that.

-When researching the topic of diarrhoea I found a lot of poeple recommended to drink 2 tablespoons of Apple cider vinegar in apple juice as a cure and others had tried Turmeric with success.
-If you are interested in finding out more then go to this folk remedy site.
+When researching the topic of diarrhea I found a lot of people recommended to drink 2 tablespoons of Apple cider vinegar in apple juice as a cure and others had tried Turmeric with success.

 Put some distinctive tape or stickers on your bag also so that you can see it clearly as it comes off the carousel.